Andrew J. Feustel: Education and early career

 Feustel was born in Lancaster, Pennsylvania.
-He grew up in Lake Orion, Michigan, where he graduated from Lake Orion High School in 1983, and received an AS degree from Oakland Community College in 1985.
-He then attended Purdue University, where he was a member of Sigma Phi Epsilon fraternity and received both a BS degree in Solid Earth Sciences (1989) and a MS degree in Geophysics (1991).
-He then moved to Ontario, Canada to attend Queen's University, where he received his PhD in Geological Sciences in 1995.
+He grew up in Lake Orion, Michigan, where he graduated from Lake Orion High School in 1983, and received an Associate of Science degree from Oakland Community College in 1985.
+He then attended Purdue University, where he was a member of Sigma Phi Epsilon fraternity and received both a Bachelor of Science degree in solid earth sciences in 1989 and a Master of Science degree in geophysics in 1991.
+He then moved to Ontario, Canada to attend Queen's University, where he received his PhD in geological sciences in 1995.

 While attending community college, Feustel worked as an auto mechanic at International Autoworks, Ltd., Farmington Hills, Michigan, restoring 1950s Jaguars.
 At Purdue University, Feustel served as a Residence Hall Counselor for two years at Cary Quadrangle for the Purdue University Student Housing organization.
 His summers were spent working as a commercial and industrial glazier near his home in Michigan.
 During his master's degree studies Feustel worked as a Research Assistant and Teaching Assistant in the Earth and Atmospheric Sciences Department of Purdue University.
 His M.S. thesis investigated physical property measurements of rock specimens under elevated hydrostatic pressures simulating Earth's deep crustal environments.
 While at Purdue, Feustel served for three years as Grand Prix Chairman and team Kart driver for Sigma Phi Epsilon Fraternity.
 In 1991, Feustel moved to Kingston, Ontario, Canada to attend Queen's University where he worked as a Graduate Research Assistant and Graduate Teaching Assistant.
 Feustel's Ph.D. thesis investigated seismic wave attenuation in underground mines and measurement techniques and applications to site characterization.

 For three years, Feustel worked as a geophysicist for the Engineering Seismology Group, Kingston, Ontario, Canada, installing and operating microseismic monitoring equipment in underground mines throughout Eastern Canada and the United States.
 In 1997, he began working for the Exxon Exploration Company (now ExxonMobil Exploration Company), Houston, Texas, as an exploration geophysicist designing and providing operational oversight of land, marine, and borehole seismic programs worldwide.
 He worked in industry for five years before joining NASA.